benboughton1/slate/source/index.html.md

 Tile | Tile is a specific tile e.g. 't56jkn'
 Pass | Pass is generally 0, but can be a higher integer e.g. 1 or 2 if multiple passes have ocurred.
 Data Type | Data type can be one of: RGB, NDVI, NDRE, SVI, SVIER or PCD.
 See below definitions.
-File Type | File type can be either 'tif' or 'csv'.
-Usually it will be tif.
+File Type | File type can be either 'tif', 'png' or 'csv'.
+Usually it will be tif. 'png' is only valid for datatypes of RGB or SVIER.

 **Data Types:**